US: Mountain pine tree that feeds grizzlies is threatened

 The Fish and Wildlife Service under Trump also has proposed rules to restrict what lands can be declared worthy of protections and to give greater weight to the economic benefits of development.

 “It’s clear that the intent is to limit protection of habitat for threatened and endangered species.
-Whitebark pine is another example of that,” said Noah Greenwald with the Center for Biological Diversity. “’This is a species that occurs in seven states.
-It shows the profound impact we’re having on the natural world.”
+Whitebark pine is another example of that,” said Noah Greenwald with the Center for Biological Diversity.

+Fish and Wildlife Service Wyoming Field Supervisor Tyler Abbott said it would not be prudent to designate specific areas for habitat protections since the major threats to the trees can’t be addressed through land management.

+“The driving factor (in the tree’s decline) is that white pine blister rust, and that’s working synergistically with mountain pine beetle, the altered fire regime, climate change,” Abbott said.
+“These are biological factors that we really don’t have any control over.”

 On Twitter, follow Brown @MatthewBrownAP